ssaring/sportstracker/sportstracker/docs/README.txt

 This is a short introduction for the usage of the application:

-Before you can add exercises you need to create a list of your sport types in the editor dialog.
+Before you can add exercises you need to define a list of your sport types in the Sport Type Editor dialog.
+An initial set will be added at application start when there are no sport types defined yet.
+You should adjust this list to meet your sporting requirements.
 Examples for sport types are "cycling", "running" or "swimming".
 For sport types which are not endurance related (e.g. "tennis") you need to specify that distance will not be recorded for such exercises.
 The distance record mode can only be changed for new sport types or when no exercises for this sport type exist.
 By assigning a custom color for each sport type the list of exercises looks much more clear.
 For each sport type you need to create at least one subtype.
 Subtype examples